Thomas Mavros: AEK Athens

-The era after the departure of Barlos, was marked with administrative and financial instability, while the transfers did not live up to the expectations, as the team was getting weaker in every season.
-In that period of decline for the club, Mavros stayed and with his leading presence held the team from falling apart.
-On 18 August 1981 Mavros was called to Europe XI to play against Czechoslovakia for the 80th anniversary of the Czechoslovak Football Association.
-He led the club in the qualification at the expense Olympiacos, in the quarter-finals of the Cup with 2 wins and his goal in the victory by 0–1 in the second leg at Karaiskakis Stadium.
+On 18 August 1981, Mavros was called to Europe XI to play against Czechoslovakia for the 80th anniversary of the Czechoslovak Football Association.

+In 1982, he led the club in the qualification at the expense Olympiacos, in the quarter-finals of the cup with 2 wins and his goal in the victory by 0–1 in the second leg at Karaiskakis Stadium.
 In the counterattack of AEK that led to the goal, Mavros got the ball at the center of the field and dribbled to the opposite area and many fans of the red whites started leaving the stadium confident of the upcoming goal of Mavros and the consequent elimination of their team.
-In the Final against PAOK at Olympic Stadium, his goals and another by Vangelis Vlachos led the club to win a title after 4 years.
-In the following season he renewed his cortact with the club receiving 45 million drachmas from the then president, Lefteris Panagidis.
+In the final against PAOK at Olympic Stadium, his goal and another by Vangelis Vlachos led the club to win a title after 4 years.
+In the following season he renewed his contract with the club receiving 45 million drachmas from the then president, Lefteris Panagidis.

 On 22 June 1984, Mavros was called to the World XI alongside his countryman Vasilis Hatzipanagis and other legends like Franz Beckenbauer, Ruud Krol, Johan Neeskens, Peter Shilton, Kevin Keegan, Mario Kempes, Hugo Sánchez and Felix Magath.
 20,000 Greek fans were in Giants Stadium to watch World XI playing against New York Cosmos in a 3–1 win.
-In fact, according to his statement, in the game, Beckenbauer told him "At last, you came.", meaning the constant interest of his team, New York Cosmos for Mavros.
-On 27 January 1985 Mavros also became one of the nine Greek players in history of who have scored 5 goals in a match against Egaleo in a 5–2 win.
-In 1987, AEK' manager Nikos Alefantos asked the club's president, Andreas Zafiropoulos not to renew Mavros' contract as he thought the player was "too old" to play for a team of that level.
-All the above were confirmed on April 11, 1987, in the home match against Apollon Kalamarias, when Alefantos subbed off Mavros at the 80th minute, being booed by all AEK fans.
+In fact, according to his statement, in the game, Beckenbauer told him "At last, you came.", referring to the constant interest of his team, New York Cosmos for Mavros.

+On 27 January 1985, Mavros also became one of the nine Greek players in history of who have scored 5 goals in a match against Egaleo in a 5–2 win.
+At the end of the season he finished as the top scorer of the league for the third time in his career with 27 goals.
+In 1987, the manager of the club, Nikos Alefantos asked the president, Andreas Zafiropoulos not to renew Mavros' contract as he thought the player was "too old" to play for a team of that level.
+All the above were confirmed on 11 April 1987, in the home match against Apollon Kalamarias, when Alefantos subbed off Mavros at the 80th minute, being booed by the fans.
 Zafiropoulos agreed to the coach's request and Mavros was released from the club and returned to his former club, Panionios.
+With AEK he won 2 championships and 2 cup, including the domestic double of 1978.